egalli64/clj-intro/src/aaa/README.md

 - [seq](seq.clj) - view a collection as a seq (nil if empty)
 - [count](count.clj) - number of items
 - [empty?](empty.clj) - is empty?

+### The clojure.string namespace
+- [trim] - remove whitespace from both ends
+- [split] - split a string into substrings
+- [join] - join collection into a string
+- [upper-case lower-case] - change case
+- [includes?] - check for substring presence
+- [replace] - replace substrings

 ### Advanced Arithmetic
 - [*' +'] - auto-promoting arithmetic (overflow-safe)